You’ve probably already heard about CBD health benefits. From health experts to doctors, everyone has an opinion on its use.

 While people have been smoking marijuana for ages, CBD is a relatively new trend, especially in the health market.
 Research has shown that even in large doses, CBD is well-tolerated and exhibits limited side effects with many benefits.

-So here are 5 reasons why we’re loving CBD:
+So here are 5 reasons why we love CBD:

-- Pain relief — The body’s endocannabinoid system is involved in managing pain perception.
+The body’s endocannabinoid system is involved in managing pain perception.
 A 2015 study showed that rodents given topical CBD for arthritis pain had significantly lower inflammation levels and reduced pain signals after only 4 days of supplementation with no side effects.
-Many randomized control trials have also shown CBD to be safe and effective in central and peripheral neuropathic pain, rheumatoid arthritis, cancer pain, and headaches/migraines.

-- Reduces anxiety — Studies point to CBD’s ability to interact with serotonin and GABA receptors in the brain for helping symptoms of anxiety and depression; serotonin plays an important role in mood and anxiety, while GABA is an inhibitory neurotransmitter that calms excessive brain activity and promotes relaxation
+Studies point to CBD’s ability to interact with serotonin and GABA receptors in the brain to help symptoms of anxiety and depression; serotonin plays an important role in mood and anxiety, while GABA is an inhibitory neurotransmitter that calms excessive brain activity and promotes relaxation

-- Neuroprotection — CBD has shown some real promising results as a protective compound for the brain due to its antioxidant and anti-inflammatory abilities.
-Recent studies have investigated CBD’s role in neurogenesis and helping heal the brain after trauma.
-Studies show that CBD may help to reduce brain damage incurring from stroke or other brain injuries, as well as a possible therapy for neurodegenerative diseases like Parkinson’s Alzheimers, and MS.
+CBD has shown some really promising results as a protective compound for the brain due to its antioxidant and anti-inflammatory abilities.
+Recent studies have investigated CBD’s role in neurogenesis and in helping heal the brain after trauma.
+Studies show that CBD may help to reduce brain damage incurred from stroke or other brain injuries, as well as a possible therapy for neurodegenerative diseases like Parkinson’s Alzheimers, and MS.

-- May improve sleep — Studies have shown CBD administration may also help to improve sleep.
+Studies have shown CBD administration may also help to improve sleep.
 Not only does it help to increase overall sleep time, but it increases sleep latency, too.
-Some studies also report improvements in insomnia with use of CBD oil.
+Some studies also report improvements in insomnia with the use of CBD oil.

 If you haven’t tried CBD yet, these benefits may just be enough to get you to give it a try.
 And as we mentioned, there’s no risk associated with taking CBD — only reward.